LihaoWang/internetfamous/README.md

 # Internet Famous Blog
 This is a blog made by Lihao Wang to document the reading responses and homework in Internet Famous class.

+## Week 3 reading response
+The author of the essay analyzed the fact that people are often judged by their appearance and ways they act.
+As a person born in “a classic black American migration family”, author experienced so much inequality in her life.
+“Life isn’t fair” is the sentence that is repeated again and again in the essay.
+And this is so true in such society.
+Personally speaking, I was taught to dress properly to fit the theme of the event since childhood.
+If I look “acceptable”, I would be treated better than those who look “presentable”.

+As mentioned by the author, the reason why “poor people make stupid, illogical decisions to buy status” is want to “belong to a group”.
+Also, we are not able to feel how “poor people” feel unless we are the poor.
+The way they think and act is largely different than us.

+However, I am curious about how this issue would relate to the fame on Internet.
+Because I think Internet is an open space where everyone could act as different personality.
+Even poor people can become famous by pretending they live a rich life while rich people could act like they are poor.

 ## Week 3 homework
 - [Pinterest Page](https://www.pinterest.com/leowang9863/celebrity-persona/)